For a free initial office consultation about your building project contact

 Dan's wife wanted the house to appear simple and uncluttered.
 She ordered all of the furniture from Huggett and Scheard Design Works in Miami, Florida.
 She also included local art and antique objects acquired from the many shops in the mountain towns of North Carolina.
 "I would describe the look of this house as Western and rustic, as opposed to Southwestern, which reminds me of peachy colors," she explains.
 "We felt that the neutral tones in the great room heighten the beauty of the wood."

 The favorite room in the house is the kitchen.
-With the breakfast bar that separates that room from the more The Kitchen is the owner's favorite roomformal dining room, it is the hub of family "hang out time."
+With the breakfast bar that separates that room from the more formal dining room, it is the hub of family "hang out time."
 With state-of-the-art appliances, among them a six-burner gas stove, they cook Southern meals that make the Robbie household a favorite for family and friends.

 The Robbies especially enjoy their getaway because the have full, busy lives.
 Dan is the former president of Joe Robbie Stadium and former vice president of the Miami Dolphins football team.
 The house in the mountains gives the family a place to spread out, relax and spend time together.